The Boy Who Drew Cats: Origin

 This tale was known from Tohoku to Chugoku and Shikoku regions under the title Eneko to Nezumi (絵猫と鼠, "The Picture-Cats and the Rat").
 Some commentators trace the tale to the 15th century legends around Sesshū.

 It has been suggested that Lafcadio Hearn's version is a retelling, and has no original Japanese story which is an "exact counterpart".
 Thus "in his English edition, Lafcadio Hearn retold it with a thrilling ghostly touch.
 In the original story, the acolyte becomes the abbot of the temple after the incident, but in Hearn's version, he goes on to be a renowned artist".

 Analyses

 The legends surrounding the eminent inkbrush artist priest Sesshū as a young acolyte has been compared to this folktale, and it has been suggested the tale may derive from the legends around young Sesshū.

 Hearn stipulated that he would not contribute a story unless it would be "prettily illustrated" in publication, and even though the choice of artist was not the author/translator's, Kason's drawing catered to the American readers' taste for the fantastical, as in the example of the illustration showing the dead giant rat-ghoul.

-The tale is displayed as the second of 51 tales in the 1960 book, All Cats go to Heaven.
+The tale is included as the second of 51 tales in the 1960 book, All Cats go to Heaven.